RebelToolbox/RebelDocumentation/tutorials/export/changing_application_icon_for_windows.rst

 .. warning::

-    For the ICO file to effectively replace the default Godot icon, it must contain *all* the sizes included in the default Godot icon: 16×16, 32×32, 48×48, 64×64, 128×128, 256×256.
-If the ICO file does not contain all the sizes, the default Godot icon will be kept for the sizes that weren't overridden.
+    For the ICO file to effectively replace the default Rebel icon, it must contain *all* the sizes included in the default Rebel icon: 16×16, 32×32, 48×48, 64×64, 128×128, 256×256.
+If the ICO file does not contain all the sizes, the default Rebel icon will be kept for the sizes that weren't overridden.

     The above ImageMagick command takes this into account.